Emanne's journey on 'America's Got Talent' ends

 Even when faced with elimination during the Sept.
 11 show, the judges still praised Emanne and boosted her to the finals.

 Emanne gained notice three years ago when she sang during a spring training game in Fort Myers.
-It was also then that Emanne first auditioned for “America’s Got Talent” in Orlando, but didn’t make it.
+It was also then that she first auditioned for “America’s Got Talent,” in Orlando.
+But she didn’t make it.

-Despite this, she has gone on to to perform locally at the North Port Performing Arts Center, on NBC’s “Little Big Shots” and in Las Vegas as part of “One Night for One Drop.”
+She has gone on to perform locally at the North Port Performing Arts Center, on NBC’s “Little Big Shots” and in Las Vegas as part of “One Night for One Drop.”

 For North Port residents, Emanne is a champion.